fhildeb/lukso-node-guide/docs/theory/blockchain-knowledge/slashing-and-panelties.md

 :::info

 The _surround vote_ occurs when a validator makes an attestation which coincides with a previous one.
-An example of this would be to vote on a fresh checkpoint that includes an existing attestation.
+An example would be to vote on a fresh checkpoint that includes an existing attestation.
 This act can compromise the [finality guarantees](/docs/theory/blockchain-knowledge/proof-of-stake.md) of the chain.

 :::